retro-31/docker-spark-cluster/README.md

-# Spark Cluster with docker & docker-compose ('24)
+# Spark Cluster with docker & docker-compose ('25)

 ## General

 A simple spark standalone cluster for your testing environment purposes.
-A *docker-compose up* away from your solution for your spark development environment.
+A *docker compose up* away from your solution for your spark development environment.

 The Docker compose will create the following containers: